Electric Switches

 Electrically Controlled Switches

-Although mechanical switches are very common, semiconductor transistors represent the true majority of electric switches today.
-The irony of transistors lies in the fact that they are used to control electrical circuits when the transistors themselves are controlled by a smaller electric current.
-Transistors are obviously critical components of the computing industry.
-A more visible form of an electronically controlled switch is a remote electrical switch, which is used for applications such as internal lighting control.
-Familiar products that use electric signal switches include driving lights/indicators, thermostats (which respond to temperature levels) and security lights (which respond to natural light levels).
-Additional devices usually equipped with electronic switches include food processing and medical equipment.
-Many future trends in the electric switch industry are focused on electronically controlled switches.
-Some related examples include touch switches and waving switches.
+While mechanical switches are common, semiconductor transistors now dominate the majority of electrical switching applications.
+Transistors control electrical circuits by being controlled themselves by a smaller electric current, and are crucial in the computing industry.
+A more visible form of an electronically controlled switch is the remote electrical switch, which is used for functions like controlling lighting systems.
+Common products utilizing electric signal switches include driving lights, thermostats (which react to temperature), and security lights (which respond to changes in light levels).
+Other devices such as food processing and medical equipment also typically use electronic switches.
+Looking forward, the electric switch industry is increasingly focused on electronically controlled switches, with innovations such as touch and waving switches becoming more prevalent.

 Poles and Throws Switches